 Green tea is also associated with preventing cancer, fighting heart disease and lowering blood pressure, to name just a few benefits.

-Add green tea to your diet: Enjoy a guilt-free, caffeine-free mug of green tea any time you need a boost.
+Add green tea to your diet: Enjoy a calming, caffeine-free mug of green tea any time you need a boost.
 Want to switch it up?
 Try this Green Tea Infused With Apples and Cinnamon.

 These little low-cal legumes are high in protein, which is vital for cellular repair, making them a suitable swap for meat.
 Bonus?
 They’re also loaded with folate, iron and potassium.